 If you prefer CamelCase, there's an alias for your reading pleasure: structlog.getLogger().

 '''

 structlog.getLogger(initial_values)

 '''

-CamelCase alias for structlog.get\logger().
+CamelCase alias for structlog.get_logger().

-This function is supposed to be in every source file - I don't want it to stick out like a sore thumb in frameworks like Twisted or Zope.
+This function is supposed to be in every source file - we don't want it to stick out like a sore thumb in frameworks like Twisted or Zope.